developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The icon might be changed for an *Audio Stream* because it is used for some purpose(s) other than the one identified by the default text label.
 Changing the icon to something more representative of the actual purpose(s) for which the *Audio Stream* is used can make the Zebra Volume Control behavior more intuitive for the Device User.

 If an icon is specified, then the value specified must be the full path and file name of a PNG format icon file that must already be present in the device file system.
-An icon size of 48x48 pixels is recommended.
+Zebra recommends an icon size of 48x48 pixels.

-If no icon is specified for an *Audio Stream*, then the *Factory Preset* default icon is used.
+If no icon is specified for an *Audio Stream*, the *Factory Preset* default icon is used.

 ##### Volume UI Configuration - Action Add Profile Stream Visible

 This Managed Configuration allows an Administrator using an EMM to specify whether a single *Audio Stream* is visible to the Device User within the *Zebra Volume Control* when it is included as part of a new *Audio UI Profile* being added and may be specified within each instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

-If an *Audio Stream* is made not visible for an *Audio UI Profile*, then the *Zebra Volume Control* will not present ANY UI to the Device User to control the volume of that *Audio Stream*.
-The result is basically identical to not including the *Audio Stream* in the *Audio UI Profile*.
-This might be used when temporarily disabling an *Audio Stream* to avoid the need to remove and then add back in the entire definition of that *Audio Stream*.
+If an *Audio Stream* is made invisible for an *Audio UI Profile*, the *Zebra Volume Control* is not present on ANY UI for the Device User to control the volume of that *Audio Stream*.
+The result is functionally equivalent to omitting the *Audio Stream* from the *Audio UI Profile*.
+This can be useful as a means to temporarily disable an *Audio Stream* that avoids the need to remove and restore its entire definition.

 ##### Volume UI Configuration - Action Add Profile Stream Modes

-This Managed Configuration array allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in one or more modes as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and as part of an instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration array allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in one or more modes as part of a new *Audio UI Profile* being added and should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** and as part of an instance of the group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 ###### Volume UI Configuration - Action Add Profile Stream Mode

-This Managed Configuration group allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration group allows an Administrator using an EMM to define the behavior of the UI for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

 For each *Audio Mode* defined for an *Audio Stream*, the additional Managed Configuration **Volume UI Configuration - Action Add Profile Stream Mode Type** MUST be specified to identify which *Audio Mode* is defined.
 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Mode Minimum**, **Volume UI Configuration - Action Add Profile Stream Mode Maximum**, and **Volume UI Configuration - Action Add Profile Stream Mode Preset** MUST also be specified to define the lower, upper, and default (preset) volume levels for that *Audio Mode* within that *Audio Stream*.

 ###### Volume UI Configuration - Action Add Profile Stream Mode Minimum

-This Managed Configuration allows an Administrator using an EMM to define the minimum volume level that the UI will allow the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added and should be specified if and only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.
+This Managed Configuration allows an Administrator using an EMM to define the minimum volume level that the UI allows the Device User to select for a single *Audio Stream* in a single *Audio Mode* as part of a new *Audio UI Profile* being added.
+This should be specified only if the value ***Add Profile*** is chosen for the Managed Configuration **Volume UI Configuration - Action** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Stream Modes** as an instance of the Managed Configuration group **Volume UI Configuration - Action Add Profile Stream** within the Managed Configuration array **Volume UI Configuration - Action Add Profile Streams**.

-The value must be an integer that is greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.
+The value must be an integer greater than 0 and less than 256, with 1 being the lowest possible volume level and 255 being the highest possible volume level.

 The additional Managed Configurations **Volume UI Configuration - Action Add Profile Stream Mode Maximum** and **Volume UI Configuration - Action Add Profile Stream Mode Preset** MUST be specified to define the complete behavior of a single *Audio Mode* within a single *Audio Stream*.